At Wesleyan I will be teaching courses on International Relations, Civil Wars and Armed Groups, and Strategic Dilemmas in Politics.

 Brief Explainer Video on Civil Wars:

-(For Lindsay Dolan’s International Politics course at Wesleyan University.)
+(For Prof. Lindsay Dolan’s International Relations course at Wesleyan University.)